 Users

-Roadways in the plan area serve a variety of users including pedestrians, bicyclists, motor vehicle drivers and passengers.
+Roadways in the plan area serve a variety of users including pedestrians, bicyclists, horse back riding, motor vehicle drivers and passengers.
 Selecting the appropriate treatment of the roadway to accommodate all users, (including children and the elderly) can influence the overall health of the community by preventing accidents while increasing opportunities for exercise in the form of walking or bicycling.

 There may be a latent demand above observed pedestrian and bicycle volumes in the plan area because pedestrian and bicycle facilities do not yet exist or are substandard, or do not provide complete connectivity to key community locations such as the community center or church.
 Future pedestrian and bicycle facilities including paths, crosswalks, and transit stops should be considered in evaluating new or changes in land development, including any potential attractors such as schools, parks and retail uses.